princeus93/CapstoneProject/README.md

 <h2>Installation</h2>

--This program requires [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) to run
+-This program requires [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) to run.
+-After installing *Visual Studio 2019*, it is possible to download and pull up the game file through the "Play Game" folder.

 <h2>Usage</h2>